 But now, more than a decade down the road, I wonder if it’s not time for us to start letting go of some of that anger and fear.
 Maybe it’s time we took a hard look at what the real cost of our reaction has been.
 Not just the astronomical monetary cost, nor even the unfathomable cost of human life on all sides of the so-called “war on terror,” but the cost of the erosive effects of revenge heaped upon revenge, the cost of innocent lives wiped out in the sublime name of “collateral damage,” the cost of distrust between neighbors of different races and faiths, the cost of our children’s innocence as they witness the continuing fury of our righteous indignation.
 These are the costs of our very souls.

 I’m not saying any of this is easy.
 In fact, I recognize that it is incredibly difficult.
 But the road to real peace has to be worth it.
 It has to be worth us saying we can let go, that we can forgive, that, in some ways, we can even forget.
 It has to be worth it to say we genuinely want a better world…not just a world where our self-awarded “rights” are protected, but where justice is ruled by mercy and fear is replaced with love.
-Not just a world where we fight for our liberty and lifestyles, but for real freedom—the kind of freedom that isn’t won by the bloodshed of soldiers, but that’s already been won by the blood Jesus shed on the cross.
+Not just a world where we fight for our liberty and lifestyles, but for real freedom—the kind of freedom that isn’t won by the bloodshed of soldiers, but that is the enduring and timeless gift of the Divine.
 The kind of freedom that overcomes the momentary—albeit often horribly painful—circumstances of this life.
 The kind of freedom Jesus proclaimed when he told his followers that it wasn’t enough to love their friends, but that they must also love their enemies.
 The kind of freedom he willingly died for while forgiving those who carried out his sentence—who, by the way, almost surely thought they were ensuring their own peace and freedom by eliminating a radical revolutionary.

 So maybe it’s time for us to forget.
 At least some of it.
 Because until we do, we will continue to live in bondage to our own fear and hatred.
 It’s hard.
 But it’s not impossible.
 And, in the end, it’s worth it.